Doylestown, Pennsylvania: History

-Like most of eastern Pennsylvania, present-day Doylestown was inhabited by the Lenape Indian tribe prior to European settlement of the region.
+Like most of eastern Pennsylvania, present-day Doylestown was inhabited by the Lenape people prior to European settlement.
+The Lenape, who called the region Lenapehoking, lived along the waterways of the Delaware Valley for thousands of years before William Penn began colonizing Pennsylvania in 1681.
+European settlers arrived in the area in the early 18th century, drawn by the fertile land of central Bucks County and the crossroads that would become Doylestown's defining geographic feature.

 18th century

 In March 1745, William Doyle, an Irish settler, obtained a license to build a tavern, then known as William Doyle's Tavern, on what is now the northwest corner of Dyers Road and Coryell's Ferry Road at present-day Main and State Streets.
 The tavern's strategic location at the junction of present-day U.S. Route 202, which links Norristown and New Hope, and Pennsylvania Route 611, which links Philadelphia and Easton, contributed to Doylestown's early growth.

 A second inn, named Sign of the Ship, was established in 1774, built diagonally across from the Doyle Tavern.
 Samuel Flack was innkeeper in 1778.

 19th century

 On January 1, 1802, a post office was established in present-day Doylestown.
 Charles Stewart, the first postmaster, carried letters to recipients in the bell-shaped crown of his high beaver hat as he walked about the village.
 When Stewart died on February 7, 1804, his son-in-law Enoch Harvey became the next postmaster.
 On October 9, 1804 Harvey advertised in the Pennsylvania Correspondent, published in Doylestown, of a list of letters remaining in the post office for Wm.
 R. Hanna, Esq., Newtown; Doct.
 Felix Robertson, Bucks County; Robert Wehir, Shamony, Bucks County; Robert A. Farmer, Esq., Birdsborough; Israel Childs, Buckingham.

 In 1815, the first church was erected; it was followed by the construction of a succession of churches for various congregations throughout the 19th century.

 As the population of Central and Upper Bucks County grew throughout the 18th and into the 19th century, discontent developed with the county seat's location in Newtown, where it had been since 1725.
 Eight petitions with a total of 184 signers were submitted to the General Assembly, some as early as 1784, requesting the move of the county seat to Doylestown.
 Among the signers were Andrew Armstrong, John Armstrong, John Davis, Andrew Denison, Jesse Fell, Joseph Fell, John Ingham (of Ingham Springs), Michael Frederick Kolb, Zebulon M. Pike (of Lumberton), Samuel Preston, Robert Shewell, Walter Shewell, and Fulkerd Sebring.

 The Pennsylvania General Assembly approved the move by an Act on February 28, 1810, and the first Court session was opened on May 11, 1813.
 An outgrowth of Doylestown's new courthouse was the development of "lawyers row", a collection of Federal-style offices.
 One positive consequence of early 19th-century investment in the new county seat was organized fire protection, which began in 1825 with the Doylestown Fire Engine Company.